 The body is trying to protect itself from too much insulin by blocking receptors and create resistance, and the sugar is going to go high.

 The body is going to protect the cell from too much insulin and not the blood – that’s why the blood starts filling up with sugar.

-Triglycerides are blood fats because the cell can’t absorb nutrition, protein or fat, it’s going to dump in the blood as blood fats and cholesterol.
-In type I diabetes the pancreas is sleep - it’s the worst you can get because then you will have to be injected with insulin.
+Triglycerides are blood fats.
+Because the cell can’t absorb nutrition, protein, or fat, it’s going to be dumped in the blood as blood fats and cholesterol.
+In type I diabetes, the pancreas is asleep.
+It’s the worst you can get because then, you will have to be injected with insulin.